nadiatul/Simple-E-Commerce/README.md

 # Simple-E-Commerce

-This is a Simple E-Commerce system using Laravel 8 + Vue 3 + TailwindCSS
+This is a Simple E-Commerce system using Laravel 8 + VueJS  + Bootstrap 5

 In this E-commerce system we have few simple and basic functionality and features which are:-
 1. List of Products